cabo/senml-jc/green.md

 A generic approach of establishing binary message transfer supported with tooling for human readability will provide resource savings and therefore constitutes a paramount near term goal.
 Future evaluation and large scale measurements are required to underpin and establish this as a principal approach.

+Internet Standards should use binary encoding as the primary choice.
+'Human-readable' encodings should only be used where the encoded content is predominantly human readable text.

 --- back

 # Lora Calculations